 If you are looking for a real-time Linux server performance monitoring tool, NetData will fully meet your requirements.
-With NetData we can track a huge number of indicators: Statistics CPU usage, memory usage, IO, network (the list is far from complete).
-Netdata also features plug-ins to monitor different services: Postfix, Squid, PHP-FPM and others.
-Written in C, NetData is fast and resources efficient.
+With NetData we can track a huge number of indicators: statistics CPU usage, memory usage, IO, network.
+NetData also features plug-ins to monitor different services: Postfix, Squid, PHP-FPM, and others.
+Written in C, NetData is fast and resources-efficient.

-NetData gives a clear idea of what is happening now, and what happened in the recent past in Linux systems and applications.
-Thanks to easy deployment NetData just works fine out of the box with zero configuration, and zero dependencies.
+NetData gives a clear idea of what is happening now, and what happened during the recent past in Linux systems and applications.
+Thanks to easy deployment NetData works out of the box with zero configuration and zero dependencies.

 The number of its features is really extensive.
-All of them merge is a top-notch tool which keeps tracks of all the information on server.
-It monitors CPU, Memory, Disks, Network interfaces, IPv4 and IPv6 networking, IPC, NFS file servers and clients, Network QoS, Linux Control Groups, Applications, MySQL, Postgres, Redis databases and so on.
+All of them merge in a top-notch tool which keeps track of all the information on server.
+It monitors CPU, memory, disks, network interfaces, IPv4 and IPv6 networking, IPC, NFS file servers and clients, network QoS, Linux control groups, applications, MySQL, Postgres, Redis databases, and so on.

 Net Data’s philosophy is a real-time monitoring.
-This means that you do not have centralized all information but real-time information on each device.
-You must connect to each device to view its information.
+This means that you do not have the information centralized but displayed in real-time on each device.
+You must connect to each device to view its status.

-Netdata installs on each monitored server.
+Netdata can be installed on each monitored server.
 Its installation requires a number of tools.
-For the moment, the procedure is documented for Debian, Ubuntu, RedHat, CentOs and ArchLinux.
-It can also be adapted for other GNU/Linux distributions and for BSDs or even proprietary Unix, if the dependencies are available.
+For the moment, the procedure is documented for Debian, Ubuntu, RedHat, CentOs, and ArchLinux.
+It can also be adapted for other GNU/Linux distributions and for BSDs, or even proprietary Unix, if the dependencies are available.
 Moreover, Netdata indicates that the tool has been successfully tested on Fedora and Gentoo.

-When it starts, Netdata will automatically detect certain information and collect data.
-It is not necessary to declare all the network interfaces, all the disks, the number of CPUs, the size of the RAM … It will also automatically detect the processes “cron”, ntp, named, ssh, nfs , Nginx, …) and group them by “function” to trace the CPU consumption of each.
+When it starts, Netdata automatically detects certain information and collects data.
+It is not necessary to declare all the network interfaces, all the disks, the number of CPUs, the size of the RAM.
+It will also automatically detect the processes “cron”, ntp, named, ssh, nfs , Nginx, and group them by function to trace the CPU consumption of each.

-NetData’s Plugin API (anything can be a netdata plugin, BASH, python, perl, node.js, java, Go, ruby, etc) allows analyzing everything you can get numbers from.
+NetData Plugin API (any thing can be a netdata plugin: BASH, python, perl, node.js, java, Go, ruby, etc) allows analyzing everything you can get numbers from.
 Also, NetData makes your browser a central point of connecting all your servers together.
 This is how you get the whole picture of its metrics.
-And then it can archive its metrics to graphite or opentsdb at a lower rate in order to avoid overloading of these servers with the gathered data.
+And then it can archive its metrics to graphite or opentsdb at a lower rate in order to avoid overloading of these servers with the collected data.

-The interface is rather attractive.
+Good UI makes NetData pleasant to work with.
 You can skim through the graphs to get the measured values.
-On graphs with several plotted values, it is possible to choose which element will be plotted by clicking on the legend to display/hide them.
-It is rather important when you need a comprehensive statistic coupled with a big amount of data.
+On graphs with several plotted values it is possible to choose which element will be plotted by clicking on the legend to display/hide them.
+It is important when you need a comprehensive statistics with a big amount of data.

 Anytime you need an immediate information about your server you can set up alarms.
 These notifications can be via email, slack.com, pushover.net, pushbullet.com telegram.org, twilio.com.

 The main goal of NetData is to help you achieve operational excellence.
-In order to achieve that, NetData tries to visualize the state of the server at a particular moment in its greatest detail.
-As a result, NetData presents as a non disruptive, detailed and real-time performance monitoring and visualization tool.
+For that NetData tries to visualize the state of the server at a particular moment in greatest detail.
+As a result, NetData presents as a non-disruptive, detailed, and real-time performance monitoring and visualization tool.